-Any other relevant information
+8. Any other relevant information

 The impacts of COVID-19 are widely recognised as increasing the risk of modern slavery, particularly amongst vulnerable groups within society.
-In Financial Year 2021 we took a number of measures to protect our employees and customers during the COVID-19 pandemic, focusing first and foremost on our people and prioritising their health, safety and well-being.
+In Financial Year 2022 we have continued to apply measures to protect our employees and customers during the COVID-19 pandemic, focusing first and foremost on our people and prioritising their health, safety and well-being.

-In addition, with a view to fostering inclusion and proximity to the most vulnerable situations, support was also provided in various ways to communities, families and businesses to counter the effects generated by the difficult economic and social context that characterised 2021.
+In addition, with a view to fostering inclusion and proximity to the most vulnerable situations, support was also provided in various ways to communities, families and businesses to counter the effects generated by the difficult economic and social context that characterised 2022.